|Units by Discipline|

-The Master of Arts in Christian Ministry & Leadership with concentrations in Pastoral Care & Counseling & Women’s Ministries is designed as a professional program for specialized ministry.
+The Master of Arts in Christian Ministry and Leadership with concentrations in Pastoral Care and Counseling, Preaching and Pastoral Ministry (beginning Fall 2015) and Women’s Ministries is designed as a professional program for specialized ministry.
 It has been developed for those whose calling to Christian service is to positions of leadership for which the Master of Divinity or other professional degrees are not normally required.

 The degree is structured to provide:

 - An understanding of Scriptures for students anticipating Christian ministries that would include pastoral or lay counsel, parachurch organization counseling, women's ministries, specialized "tent-making" occupations in other cultures, lay leaders in the local church and others.

 - A biblical background for those who are preparing for counseling in secular fields.

 - A program of study for missionaries who have only a brief furlough time in which to pursue formal study of the Scriptures and would like to emphasize pastoral counseling or women's ministries.

 - Sustainable skills in specific ministries further developing your abilities and spiritual gifts and strengthening your areas of weakness.

 The student will be able to:

 Demonstrate an awareness of their own personal growth issues that will hinder their ability to minister.

 Demonstrate an understanding of and ability to employ empathic listening skills in leadership and counseling contexts.